 - Roll out the larger piece of dough on a well-floured surface with a rolling pin into a 18x13-inch rectangle.
 Transfer the piece to the pan and drape the edges of the dough over the sides of the pan while only gently pushing the dough down into the inside and corners of the pan.
 Slip the pan into the fridge or freezer while you roll out the second piece of dough into a 16x11-inch rectangle (you want to keep the dough in the pan as cold as possible).

 - Remove the pan from the fridge/freezer and pour the apples and the juices over the dough in the pan - it may seem like way too many apples, but they will cook down.
 Drape the second sheet of dough over the apples.
 Trim the dough to where both top and bottom edges hang about ¾-inch over the edge of the pan.
 Seal up the edges tightly with your fingers.

 - Brush the top of the dough with the heavy cream or egg wash.
 Using a sharp knife, slice a whole bunch of 1-inch slits in the top of the dough to allow the steam to escape during baking.
 Place the whole sheet on a larger baking sheet - there will likely be spillage that you'll want to catch on the large pan rather than the bottom of your oven (trust me).

 - Bake for 40 to 45 minutes, until the top crust is a nice golden brown and the filling is bubbling through the holes in the crust.
-Cool the pan on a wire rack for at least 45 minutes before cutting and serving.
+Cool the pan on a wire rack for at least 45 minutes before cutting and serving (see note below).

 adapted from Smitten Kitchen